turingschool/front-end-curriculum/lessons/foundations-js-3.md

 ```
 And just like before, you can add/change properties and methods on this object, using dot and/or bracket notation just like you did before.

 Sometimes, you want to create a bunch of objects that are similar.
-You want an object making factory that will spit out objects all day based on the _template_ that you define.
-So... you make a constructor that declares your base object set.
-And then, everytime ```new``` is called on that constructor, you get an _instance_ of that object.
+Object constructors can use a function as a _template_ to spit out little objects that you define.
+Everytime you call ```new``` on this constructor you get an instance of the object.
 Let's look at this:

 ```javascript
 function Restaurant(name, tables, reservations) {